Protein bars are one of the most effective snacks at keeping you full - 7 best tasting brands

 Keen to up your protein intake and on the hunt for the best protein bars to hit your daily target?
 Then you're in the right place, as the Marie Claire UK team have been taste-testing the most recent launches and have rounded up our favourites.

 Bars are an easy way to up your protein intake throughout the day, no matter what your schedule, but do be mindful of the sugar in some options.
-Plus, do note - they're never a meal replacement or substitute for wholefoods and non-processed protein sources.
+Plus, do note - they're never a meal replacement or substitute for whole foods and non-processed protein sources.

+But if you've been on the hunt for protein bars that will help you to reach your health goals and taste extremely good, we've got you covered.
 For more information, don't forget to check out our guides to the best protein powder and the best vegan protein sources to help you reach your fitness goals.
 Keep on scrolling for our top picks, ranked flavour wise, and don't miss our guide to upping your vegan protein intake, while you're here.

 Do consult a qualified nutritionist or dietician if you require more information about hitting your daily requirements.